lunde77/Thesis/1. Models/Readme.txt

-overview of files/folders:s
+overview of files/folders:

 Stochastic_only_model_hourly_CVAR: Is the model solving the CVaR problem - it on an hourly basis

 Stochastic_only_model_hourly: Creates the model for a given hour in the also-X algorithm

-Stochastic_only_model_hourly: changes the RHS of one contraint in houly model, wherafter it solves the problem
+Stochastic_only_model_hourly: changes the RHS of one contraint in houly model, whereafter it solves the problem

-Chance Constraint - ADMM: Work in pogress files
+Oracle_model: The deterministic oracle model with prefect foresight

+sensitivity: Models used in the sensitibity analyses

-reference models: old models that are still used for references
+reference models: old models that are still used for references or serves as developments files